-The below French Riviera yacht charter itinerary is a just a taster schedule, designed with the intent to display what is possible to achieve while on a week’s yacht charter in the French Riviera.
+The below French Riviera yacht charter itinerary is a just a taster schedule, with the intent to display what is possible to achieve while on a week’s yacht charter in the French Riviera.
 Because it is YOUR luxury yacht charter, everything that happens is up to YOU.
 The itinerary is completely flexible, which allows you to travel to wherever you like (weather permitting), whenever you like and do whatever you like!
 We will work closely with the crew on board your yacht to help you to create a truly memorable French Riviera yacht charter experience that is to be the trip of a lifetime.

 Day 1: Monaco

 Board your luxury charter yacht at 10 in the morning, where you will be greeted by your captain and crew who welcome you on-board.
-Then, enjoy a guided tour of your amazing vessel and see all it has to offer, before being served your breakfast and looking out to enjoy the morning sun.
+Then, enjoy a guided tour of your amazing vessel and see all it has to offer, before starting your breakfast and looking out to enjoy the morning sun.
 With a refreshing cold drink in-hand, begin the first cruise of your French Riviera yacht charter to the sovereign-city state known as the Principality of Monaco.

 Monaco is lined with the deep blue Mediterranean Sea, is blessed with the warm summer climate and is the perfect place to enjoy the colourful vegetation and exotic palm trees.
-Monaco is well known for her glitz and glamour, as well as her world-famous casinos, where you can channel you inner 007 in Monte Carlo.
+Monaco is famous for her glitz and glamour, as well as her world-famous casinos, where you can channel you inner 007 in Monte Carlo.
 Walk along the Monaco streets which also make up the world-famous formula 1 race track!
 For those looking to see a bit of marine life, the Musée Oceanographique is one of the oldest aquariums in the world and is dedicated to marine artefacts and oceanography.
 Younger visitors can enjoy a dedicated touch tank to get up close to creatures such as star fish and sea urchins.
 You can also visit the palais as see the Monegasque guards outside.

 The first evening of your French Riviera yacht charter can either take place on board your vessel, where your crewed chef will serve up a top-class cuisine suited to your preferences, or you can dine at one of Monaco’s high-end restaurants.
 Buddha-Bar Monte-Carlo has an excellent selection of Eastern cuisine, while Restaurant Joël Robuchon Monte-Carlo offers gourmet Mediterranean style cuisine.